Disclosure: I may receive commissions for purchases made through links in this post.

 I always say do what works for you, your child and your family.

 We’ve learned that as great of a cook as daddy is he is not the one to teach them to cook.
 According to him, that is what YouTube is for. 😉 and he’s right.
 There are lots of great resources on YouTube for teaching your kids to cook or learn basic skills.
-Like this one on How To Teach Your Kids To Chop Safely
+Grab the list below for 10 awesome channels to get your child cooking!

 We started on breakfast meal ideas moving on to lunch and lastly supper meals.
 It is nice to watch their confidence grow.